fluidpay/walletjs/README.md

     currencyCode: "USD",
     totalPrice: "1.00"
   },
+  onGooglePaymentButtonClicked: paymentDataRequest => {
+    paymentDataRequest
-  onPaymentSuccess: paymentData => {
+      .then(paymentData => {
         // Get the token.
         const token = paymentData.paymentMethodData.tokenizationData.token;

         // Send the token to your backend server, which will
         // then call our API to create a new transaction with
         // the token set as the payment method.
-  },
+      })
-  onPaymentError: err => {
+      .catch(err => {
         console.log(err);
+      });
   }
 };